EdoardoTosin/edoardotosin.github.io/pages/projects.md

 permalink: /projects
 layout: Post
 content-type: static
-title: Projects
+title: Projects Portfolio
-description: Collection of personal projects published on Github, including CLI-based games, image conversion tool, and more.
-This webpage provides links to each project.
+description: "Collection of personal projects published on Github, including CLI-based games, image conversion tool, and more.
+This webpage provides links to each project."
 ---

 <br>